MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 # Upgrade Notice

 Upgrade to WordPress 5.9 and PHP 7.4+ is highly recommended!
 PHP 8.0.x is even better!
 Due to the error corrections it is highly recommended to upgrade the Plugin to 0.7.1!
 Thank's for your patience.
+No need to update to 0.8.x if your images are not in the WP Media library.
+If so, no need to update to 0.8.3.

 </br>